• Skip to primary navigation

 woman serving finished meal on a plate

-Benefits of cooking bacon in the oven
+Here are some benefits of cooking bacon in the oven

 • I already mentioned that cooking bacon on a raised rack in the oven allows the fat to drip down away from the bacon, and it also allows the hot air to circulate around the bacon.